chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-08-02-OpenMP-Extractor.markdown

 layout: post
 title:  "OpenMP Extractor - a plugin to extract OpenMP directives."
 author: "@gleisonsdm"
-date:   2019-07-01
+date:   2019-08-02
 categories: beginner
 tags: [AutoParBench,openmp,framework,parallelization]
 ---

-This is a clang plugin that can parser programs with OpenMP directives and generates JSON files containing a description about loops.
+This is a clang plugin that can parse programs with OpenMP directives and generate Json files containing a description about loops.

 ---